The NTNU System at the S&I Challenge 2025 SLA Open Track

-In response to these challenges, the Speak \& Improve Challenge 2025 provides a timely and realistic benchmark for gauging the performance of spoken language assessment systems under constraints of limited data and computational resources \footnote{ M. Qian, K. Knill, S. Banno, S. Tang, P. Karanasou, M. J. F. Gales, and D. Nicholls, “Speak \& improve challenge 2025: Tasks and baseline systems,” 2024.
-[Online].
-Available: https://arxiv.org/abs/2412.11985}.
+In response to these challenges, the Speak \& Improve Challenge 2025 provides a timely and realistic benchmark for gauging the performance of spoken language assessment systems under constraints of limited data and computational resources \cite{Qian25-SIChallenge}.
 Our proposed two systems, dubbed NTNU SMIL V and NTNU SMIL X, are designed to address this objective by integrating two distinct graders that operate on the same spoken input to estimate the speaking proficiency of the learner.
 The first component is a wav2vec 2.0-based model that focuses on acoustic characteristics, including pronunciation and fluency, while the second is a Phi-4-based multimodal large language model (MLLM) that extracts semantic and syntactic information from the speech signal to support accurate proficiency scoring.
 The predictions generated by these two graders are combined using a score fusion strategy, wherein the fusion weights are selected to minimize root mean square error (RMSE) on the development set.
 Our best-performing configuration attained a root mean square error (RMSE) of 0.375, ranking second in the competition.
 For reference, the RMSEs of the first-place, third-place, and official baseline systems were 0.364, 0.384, and 0.444, respectively.
 This performance highlights the effectiveness of combining a self-supervised speech encoder with an MLLM component for spoken language assessment.